-Once the announcement has closed, your resume and supporting documentation used to determine if you meet the qualifications listed on this announcement.
-If you are minimally qualified, your resume and supporting documentation compared to your responses on the assessment questionnaire to determine your level of experience.
+Once the application process is complete, your resume, and supporting documentation, along with the results of any additional hiring assessments, will be evaluated to determine whether you meet the job qualifications listed on this announcement.
 If you rate yourself higher than is supported by your application package, your responses may be adjusted and/or you may be excluded from consideration for this position.
 If you are among the top qualified candidates, you will be referred to the selecting official for employment consideration.